Magnetic Memo Board

 Step 2: Magnetic Primer.

 Apply 3 coats of magnetic primer.
-Carol used Rust-Oleum's Magnetic Latex Primer.
+Carol used Rust-Oleum’s Magnetic Primer.
 The manufacturer suggests rolling on 3 thin coats.
 Allow 30 minutes dry time between coats.

 Step 3: Base Coat